 David and Rose have a successful limited company.
 They are looking to grow their business and like many other small to medium sized companies, they may be reluctant to get a commercial loan.
 In these circumstances they may be able to borrow money from their pension fund instead.

-Both have a number of small personal pensions, which they decide to transfer into a joint Small Self-Administered Pension Scheme (SASS).
-Once all the pensions have been transferred, the value of the SASS stands at £300,000 with a 50/50 equal split of the value.
+Both have a number of small personal pensions, after seeking financial advice they decide to transfer their personal pensions into a joint Small Self-Administered Pension Scheme (SSAS).
+Once all the pensions have been transferred, the value of the SSAS stands at £300,000 with a 50/50 equal split of the value.

-When the SASS is set up, their limited company is the sponsoring employer of the scheme.
+When the SSAS is set up, their limited company is the sponsoring employer of the scheme.